virtualmo/bwancapp/README.md

 4. Modify the expiration date as required.

 ### Create Custom App From file
-1. Create csv file with the IP address and custom app name as per the following format (IP address with the same name will be added to the same custom app.
-And if more than 100 IP share the same app name it will be split into -1 -2 , etc):
+1. Create csv file with the IP address and custom app name as per the following format __(Entries with the same app name will be added to the same custom app.
+Allowed Protocol: TCP, UDP, ICMP or Any allowed.
+Allowed Port: single port or *)__ :
 ```
-name,address
+name,address,protocl,port
-app1,192.168.1.1
+app1,192.168.1.1,tcp,80
-app1,192.168.1.2
+app1,192.168.1.2,udp,443
-app1,192.168.1.3
+app1,192.168.1.3,any,*
-app2,192.168.2.0/24
+app2,192.168.2.0/24,any,8080
-app3,www.example.com
+app3,www.example.com,tcp,80
 ```
 2. Run the script:
 ```